 This guide cannot cover every personal circumstance.
 For example, it does not cover all ill health retirement benefits.
-Nor does it cover rights that apply to a limited number of employees e.g. those whose total pension benefits exceed the lifetime allowance (£1,030,000 million in 2018/19), those whose pension benefits increase in any tax year by more than the standard annual allowance (£40,000 in 2018/19, or for higher earners the tapered annual allowance), those to whom protected rights apply, those whose rights are subject to a pension sharing order following divorce or dissolution of a civil partnership.
+Nor does it cover rights that apply to a limited number of councillors e.g. those whose total pension benefits exceed the lifetime allowance (£1,030,000 in 2018/19), those whose pension benefits increase in any tax year by more than the standard annual allowance (£40,000 in 2018/19 or, for higher earners, the tapered annual allowance), those whose rights are subject to a pension sharing order following divorce or dissolution of a civil partnership.
 In the event of any dispute over your pension benefits the appropriate legislation will prevail.
 This brief guide does not confer any contractual or statutory rights and is provided for information purposes only.
 More detailed information about the scheme is available from:

-Dumfries and Galloway Council Pension Section Monreith House The Crichton DUMFRIES DG1 4ZZ

-- t.
-01387 260164
+Dumfries and Galloway Council Pension Section Monreith House The Crichton DUMFRIES DG1 4ZZ t.
+01387 260164 e.
+Pensions@dumgal.gov.uk w. www.gumgal.gov.uk

-- e.
-Pensions@dumgal.gov.uk

-- w. www.gumgal.gov.uk